 | Richard Bowen – Chair

-Richard joined the SMJFL Board in December 2018 and was appointed as Chairperson in December 2020.
+Richard joined the SMJFL Board in December 2018 and was appointed as Chair in December 2020.
 Previously Chair of the Football, Talent and Pathways sub-committee, in 2021 Richard is a member of the Finance, Governance and Facilities sub-committees.

 Richard holds Bachelors of Law and Commerce from the University of Melbourne, and a Graduate Diploma in Transport & Distribution Management from RMIT.
 He is a Graduate of the Australian Institute of Company Directors.